um-univie/mod/doc/source/formats/smiles.rst

 - Atom classes are (mostly) ignored.
 They can be used to specify unique IDs to atoms.
 - Wildcard atoms (specified with ``*``) are converted to vertices with label ``*``.
-When inside brakcets, only the hydrogen count and atom class is then permitted.
+When inside brackets, only the hydrogen count and atom class is then permitted.
-- Abstract vertex labels can be specified inside brakcets.
+- Abstract vertex labels can be specified inside brackets.
 The bracket must in that case only contain the label and an optional class label.
   The label must be a non-empty string without ``:`` and with balanced square brackets.